01 of 02

 Color Can Look Similar When Viewed Individually

-Obviously tans, green, and reds look different when viewed alone.
+Tans, green, and reds look different when viewed alone.

 But what about greens that are close together in the spectrum?
 Think you can immediately tell the difference?
 Some people can, and that is one reason we pay designers for their time.